GRFreire/sboticscompiler/readme.md

 # sboticscompiler CLI

-A CLI for sBotics c# porjects.
+A CLI for sBotics c# projects.

 ## 🚀 Project
 **sboticscompiler** is a project developed focusing on help c# devs to developer their sBotics's code, with multifile support, error checking, and more.